michellefetherston/datascience_examples/README.md

 # datascience_examples
-Examples of my data science work, primarily from my data science graduate certificate program
+The files in this repo are primarily assignment examples from my data science graduate certificate program.
+The EDA example was an analysis I chose to conduct based on a dataset that interested me.